 You can request that we not transfer your personal information to unaffiliated third parties for the purposes of direct marketing or any other purposes.

 Right to obtain a copy of personal information safeguards used for transfers outside your jurisdiction

 You can ask to obtain a copy of, or reference to, the safeguards under which your personal information is transferred to countries not providing an adequate level of data protection.
 These may include e.g., Standard Contractual Clauses.

 We may redact data agreements to protect commercial terms.

 You have a right to lodge a complaint with your local data protection supervisory authority if you have concerns about how we are processing your personal information.
 We ask that you please attempt to resolve any issues with us first, although you have a right to contact your supervisory authority at any time.

-If an individual wishes to exercise their individual rights, or to raise any questions, concerns or complaints concerning this privacy notice or on our privacy practices, they can contact us at the relevant address for their country listed below.
-The individual should address the envelope as follows:
+If an individual wishes to exercise their individual rights, or to raise any questions, concerns or complaints concerning this Notice or on our privacy practices, they can contact us as follows:

 “FAO Data Protection Officer”.

 Alternatively, our Data Protection Officer can be contacted directly at:

 If you have any questions, concerns or complaints regarding our compliance with this notice and the data protection laws, or if you wish to exercise your rights, we encourage you to first contact us using the information above.
 We will investigate and attempt to resolve complaints and disputes and will make every reasonable effort to honour your wish to exercise your rights as quickly as possible and in any event, within the timescales provided by data protection laws.